EmuKit/emukit/about.md

 * **Experimental design/Active learning:** design the most informative experiments and perform active learning with machine learning models;
 * **Sensitivity analysis:** analyse the influence of inputs on the outputs of a given system;
 * **Bayesian quadrature:** efficiently compute the integrals of functions that are expensive to evaluate.
-* **Benchmarking:** a bechmaking tool with some functionalities is available for some of the methods.
+* **Benchmarking:** a benchmarking tool with some functionalities is available for some of the methods.

 <h5> Solve your task </h5>
 We expect this section to grow in the future.
-So far, we have integrated in the core part of the library a simple benchmarking tool to compare differetn Bayesian optimization methods.
+So far, we have integrated in the core part of the library a simple benchmarking tool to compare different Bayesian optimization methods.
 You can check [this](https://github.com/amzn/emukit/tree/master/emukit/examples) folder for more examples.

 <h3> Get started!</h3>